Matthew J. Heiser

-financial sponsors and public and private companies in a variety of transactional
+public and private companies in a variety of transactional matters, including

-matters, including mergers and acquisitions, divestitures, leveraged buyouts,
+mergers and acquisitions, divestitures, leveraged buyouts, minority investments,

-minority investments, joint ventures, debt financings and other strategic
+joint ventures, equity financings, debt financings and other strategic

 transactions.
-His practice includes advising clients on a wide range of
+In addition, his practice includes advising clients on a

 Matt is also a member of the firm's Electronic Transactions Processing